How to make espresso coffee – steps and tips

 • Gently "pulls back" from the edge of the spoon

-The world of espresso variations
+Espresso coffee: a world of variations

 • Ristretto: Shorter extraction (15-20ml in 25s) – more concentrated flavor